OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />
 <br />

-### Accuracy Assessment

-Our workflow provides a classified image that overall captures the water and no water regions, however there are areas with incorrect classifications.
-In other words, there are areas where the supervised classification labeled water as not water and not water as water.
-A close examination of the zoomed in images shows parts of the channel network are missing and there is some land (wet vegetation) classified as water.
+Visual inspection shows that overall, the classification result is of good quality, but there are some classification errors.
+To improve the classification, we add additional training data and rerun the supervised classification.
+It sometimes takes several iterations to develop a reliable training dataset.
+Finally, when there are only very few classification errors remaining, it is possible to manually edit the classified raster using the Serval plugin.

 ![zoomin_w_edits](https://user-images.githubusercontent.com/29788365/180101973-db15613d-a448-4026-beb3-0bb7ef8c32e8.png)

 Figure 10.
-Zoom in of image, classified image, edited classified image
+Zoom in of image, classified image, refined and edited classified image
 <br />
 <br />

+There are several methods to calculate the accuracy assessment.
+TBD.

 ## Contributors